Personality development: Theories

-Psychoanalytic Theory
+Psychoanalytic

 The Psychoanalytic Theory of personality was developed by Sigmund Freud.
 This theory consists of three main ideas that make up personality, the id, the ego, and the superego.
 The three traits control their own sections of the psyche.
 Personality is developed by the three traits that make up the Psychoanalytic theory conflicting.
+Id is ruled mainly by pleasure, innate needs, impulses, and desires.
+Usually, many of these are unrealistic.
+Our ego is what keeps us sane.
+It brings into perspective reality, cultural norms, and social acceptance and analyses our id desires and wants to be more realistically correct.
+Our superego aims for perfection and structure.
+It is often referenced to as our "conscience."
+These three play a part in the way we live, think, and our personality.

-Trait Theory
+Trait

 The Trait Theory of personality is one of the main theories in the study of personality.
 According to this theory, traits make up personality.
 Traits can be described as patterns of behavior, thought, or emotion.
 Some commonly accepted trait theories are the Big Five personality traits and the HEXACO model of personality structure.
 Generally, strong correlations are seen in the levels of any given personality trait in an individual when they are retested several years later.
 Traits tend to become more stable after young adulthood, and changes in these traits often follow some noticeable trends with age.
 For example, the trait Honesty-Humility is typically seen to decrease during teenage years, then steadily rise as the individual ages.
 The trait conscientiousness is generally seen to increase with age, however, the level of the facet perfectionism stays fairly consistent.

-Social Cognitive Theory
+Social cognitive

 The social cognitive theory of personality views personality development in terms of reciprocal interactionism, that is, a perspective that considers the relationship of person-society as an interactive system that defines and molds personal development.
 Personal interaction with other individuals, society, and nature create experiences in which self-identification is organized in relation to social environment.
 In other words, personality traits are a function of complex cognitive strategies used to effectively maneuver through social situations.
 Furthermore, according to the social-cognitive perspective, cognitive processes are central to an individual's unique expression of personality traits and affective processes.
 Through cognitive mechanism and social competencies, individuals interpret contextual situations to derive beliefs that guide their thoughts and behaviors, thus developing an enduring pattern of personality traits.